-The starting procedure of marine engines requires several points to be taken into consideration.
-While it is necessary that none of these points should be missed, there are a few extremely important things that should be done without fail while starting marine engines.
-Ten such important points are as followed:
+The starting procedure of marine engines on ships requires several points to be taken into consideration.
+While it is necessary that none of these points should be missed, there are a few extremely important things that should be done without fail while starting these ship engines.

-1. Lubrication of Main Engine: Start pre-lubrication of the engine well before starting.
-For maine engine it should be started before 1 hour and for auxiliary 4-stroke engines at least 15 minutes in advanced.
+1. Lubrication of Main Engine: Start pre-lubrication of the engine well before starting the marine engine.
+For the main engine it should be started before 1 hour and for auxiliary 4-stroke engines at least 15 minutes in advance.

-3. Open Indicator Cocks and Blow Through: All the indicator cocks of the marine engine must be opened up for blow through of combustion chamber prior starting to avoid hydraulic damage because of water leakage
+3. Open Indicator Cocks and Blow Through All the indicator cocks of the marine engine must be opened up for blow-through of the combustion chamber prior to starting in order to avoid hydraulic damage because of water leakage

 4. Rotate the Crankshaft: Rotate the crankshaft of the marine engine by means of turning gear so that all the parts are thoroughly lubricated before starting.

-5. Manual Check Turning Gear: Ensure that the turning gear is properly disengaged by checking it locally even when the remote signal is showing-“disengaged” sign.
-Some auxiliary engines are provided with tommy bar for rotation, ensure that it is removed from the fly wheel before the engine is started.
+5. Manually Check Turning Gear: Ensure that the turning gear is properly disengaged by checking it locally even when the remote signal is showing-“disengaged” sign.
+Some auxiliary engines are provided with a tommy bar for rotation, ensure that it is removed from the flywheel before the engine is started.

 7. Warm up the Engine: The incoming ship generator should be run at no load for at least 5 mins to allow warming up of the system.

-8. Put Load Sharing Switch to Manual: When 2nd generator is started, it will try to come on load as soon as possible due to the auto load automation provided for sharing equal load (if same rated capacity).
-During starting the 2nd generator, keep in mind to put the load sharing switch to manual.
-This will avoid the “just started” generator to come on load, giving it some time for warm up.
+8. Put Load Sharing Switch to Manual: When the 2nd generator is started, it will try to come on load as soon as possible due to the autoload automation provided for sharing the equal load (if same rated capacity).

 Do you know any other important points that should be considered while starting marine engines?
 Let us know in the comments below.